CatenaTools/catena-public-docs/engines/unity/supplemental-materials/demo.md

   }
 }
 ```
-With the config set up, you should now be able to party matchmake - all that is required is to run 2 or more instances of the game, and then have them join a party.
-Once all the instances are 'ready', the leader can pick a queue from the dropdown list and start matchmaking.
+This config should enable you to party matchmake.
+To do so, run two or more instances of the game, and have them join a party.
+Once all instances are ready, the leader can pick a queue from the dropdown list and start matchmaking.

 If you wish to adjust the queues listed in the dropdown, you can do so by modifying them in the inspector.
 Navigate to the scene `Assets/Scenes/Menu.unity` and select the gameobject `Canvas -> OnlineControls -> Parties`, and in the inspector under the Matchmaking Queues section, you should see a list of queues that you can add/remove from, or edit existing queues.